 These Nike winter essentials make great gifts for runners whether it’s freezing where you’re at or just a little chilly like the weather here.
 Because face it, no one really likes to be cold.

-When my sister (who is still living in Virginia) was here a few weeks ago, we went through the full list of winter essentials, picked out our favorites, and tested them out.
+When my sister was here a few weeks ago, we went through the full list of winter essentials, picked out our favorites, and tested them out.
 And as runners ourselves, we picked out the ones that would make great Christmas gifts for runners – out of practice slower ones like me or in shape regularly training ones like my younger sister.

 All of these gift ideas are Nike because I know Nike means quality, innovation, and a brand I trust.
 And I only recommend products from brands I personally love and trust.